 If there is a house with a Hib-infected person, preventive medication such as rifampin (Rifadin) should be given to anyone else in the house who is:

 - Under age 4 years and has not received all the Hib vaccinations

 - Under 12 months and has not finished the first series of Hib vaccine

-- Has a weakened immune system.
+- Under age 18 with a weakened immune system

 This is to make sure that both the person with the illness and the rest of the household have the bacteria completely eradicated from their bodies.
 This prevents formation of a "carrier state" in which a person has the bacteria in the body but is not actively sick.
 Carriers can still spread the infection to other family members.